haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uiclass_concept.md

 ### Commonly used uiClass properties {#uiclass_properties}

 The `defaults` property declares the list of properties of a UI component's instance.
-Also it declares communications between components if needed.
+Also it declares communications between 组件 if needed.

 As an example:
 {%highlight js%}